Running

 The simpliest way to run preq

 and the latest community CREs is using standard input.
-CREs will be automatically updated as new releases are available.
+CREs are frequently (and automatically) updated as new releases are available.

 Once you've installed preq